wakeupthecat/gastona/README.md

 - do some action over the selected entry when a button is pressed

-we have expressed the requirements using few words, would not be nice to code it in few words as well ?
+we have expressed the requirements using few words, would not be nice to code it in few words as well?

 ### The coding